+- In a bedroom (IR20LPT, IR30LPT, BF20LPT or BF30LPT)

-- · In a recreational vehicle.
+- In a recreational vehicle.

 - Where curtains, furniture, clothing, or other flammable objects are less than 36 inches from the front, top, or sides of the heater.

 - As a fireplace insert

-- In high-traffic areas
+- · In high-traffic areas

-- In windy or drafty areas
+- · In windy or drafty areas

-WARNING: Heater must be mounted to maintain the minimum clearances shown in Figure 4.
+★ WARNING: Heater must be mounted to maintain the minimum clearances shown in Figure 4.
 If possible, provide greater clearances from the floor, ceiling, and joining walls.